roman-milk/roman-milk.github.io/a-slut-visits.md

  ** ---- **

  More to cum, please let me know if you've enjoyed this continuation.
 You may be excited to know it's based very much on reality.
 D.G.
-Report_Story #1